DataDog/android-widget-task-issue/README.md

 I discovered this issue while working with widgets.

-Users of these widgets must authenticate through an oAuth flow as part of the configuration process.
+Users of these widgets must authenticate through an OAuth flow as part of the configuration process.

 Everything was fine while I was opening the widget's configuration activity from the `PendingIntent.getActivity(...)` mechanism.